QuetzalCtrl/Sokoban/README.md

 # Sokoban
-my version of the famous videogame Sokoban, programmed in C.
+My version of the famous videogame Sokoban, programmed in C.